 "Sub was a unique book in as much as you could not put it down and yet it was disjointed in parts.
 But each outrageous thing Hunter did in his efforts to ruffle David kept you glued to the pages. -- I loved the two men and quickly become involved in the story as they fell in love and did whatever was necessary to ensure the well being of the other.
 Sexy, hot scenes make the reading fun while the conflicts made you roof for a happy ending.
 Susan Laine certainly knows how to deliver a satisfying ending to her engaging story, Sub."

 Five Star Reviews at My Earnest Reviews.

 This book, Sub Rosa, released on Nov 14, 2012.
 This is a contemporary M/M naval romance, the second in the Sailor’s Knot series.
-This is available in e-book formats from Siren Publishing, and in paperback form at Amazon, Barnes & Noble, and other retailers.
+This is available in e-book formats from Siren Publishing, Amazon, and Barnes & Noble, and in paperback form at Amazon, Barnes & Noble, and other retailers.

 Here’s the blurb: